mariofoglio/mariofoglio/README.md

 </div>

-At the data source, I focus on data refinement and automation, preserving information accuracy while converting abstract data into structured, interoperable platforms that can be run, stored, scaled, visualized, and made sound.
+At the data source, I focus on data refinement, automation, and adaptation, preserving information accuracy while converting abstract data into structured, interoperable platforms that can be run, stored, scaled, visualized, and made sound.

-Whether for advanced biotech research or business applications, I help build computer resources that organize data in one place—portable, labeled, and instantly accessible.
+Whether for advanced biotech research or business applications, I am prepared to build computer resources that organize data in one place—portable, labeled, and instantly accessible.

 <div align="center">